-If you're getting a new computer, you'll want Windows 8 or Windows 7 64-bit.
-Revit 2014 is officially supported only on Windows 8 and Windows 7.
-As far as I've heard, Revit 2014 should work fine on Vista and XP.
+If you're getting a new computer, you'll need Windows 8.1 or Windows 7 64-bit.
+Revit 2014 and later is officially supported only on Windows 8.1 and Windows 7.
+Revit 2015 is 64-bit only.
+As far as I've heard, Revit 2014 should still work fine on Vista and XP...
+I haven't heard anything about 2015 yet.
 Revit 2013 (with the latest updates) should also work on all of those versions of Windows.

 There’s a "Pro" (or Enterprise or Ultimate) and a standard (or "Home") version for Windows 8, 7, Vista and XP.
-Avoid "Basic" or “Starter” editions of Windows.
 There are no speed or stability differences between the editions.
-Unless you work at home, and are sure you don't need any of the features of Pro mentioned below, it's best to get Windows Pro.
+Unless you work at home or a small office, and are sure you don't need any of the features of Pro mentioned below, it's best to get Windows Pro.
 There are three main advantages of Pro:

-1. It allows for "domain" log-ins, which is often used in office environments.
+1. It allows for "domain" log-ins, which is often used in office network environments.

 2. If you need to log into your computer with Remote Desktop, the "host" computer you're logging into needs to be running Pro.

 Note: There's been quite a bit of controversy surrounding Windows 8's user interface changes.
-It is inarguably the most significant change to the Windows UI in twenty years.
-I'm not going to wade further into that debate in this post - there is plenty of information available on the web.
-Suffice it to say, Revit runs exactly the same as it does on any other version of Windows, and by most accounts, Windows 8 is the fastest and most stable version of Windows yet.
-Most PCs are now shipping with Windows 8 as a default.
-If you are purchasing a new system that is only available with Windows 8, but you'd rather continue to use Windows 7, there are two possibilities.
-First, contact the manufacturer or supplier about any available options to "downgrade" to Windows 7 for free.
-Second, you can still purchase an OEM version of Windows 7 through retail channels and install it yourself.
+It is unarguably the most significant change to the Windows UI in twenty years.
+I'm not going to wade into the ensuing controversy in this post - there is plenty of information available on the web - I'll only say that, as someone who was very unhappy with the initial W8 release, I find W8.1 with the latest updates to be very usable though annoyances remain...
+YMMV.
+Suffice it to say, Revit runs exactly the same on W8 as it does on any other version of Windows, and by most accounts, W8 is the fastest and most stable version of Windows yet.
+Most PCs are now shipping with W8.1 as a default (and W8.1 is a free update from W8 if you have that).
+If you are purchasing a new system that is only available with Windows 8/8.1, but you'd rather use Windows 7, there are two possibilities.
+First, contact the manufacturer or supplier about any available options to "downgrade" to W7 for free.
+Second, you can still purchase an OEM version of W7 through retail channels and install it yourself.